linear-b/gitstream/docs/execution-model.md

 **Note on Matching:**

 - When using a `String` as the matching type, the values in `triggers.include.*` and `triggers.exclude.*` require exact matches.
 This means that the names of branches or repositories must exactly match the specified string to either trigger or prevent triggering the automation.
-- For more precise control, you can use a regular expression (regex) format: `r/REGEX_PATTERN/`.
+- For more precise control, use a regular expression (regex) format: `r/REGEX_PATTERN/`.

 **Default Behavior:**

 - Implicit triggers are the default behavior if the automation doesn't have explicit triggers configured.
 - The automation runs for all branches and repositories if neither include nor exclude is specified.
+- Exclude overrides the include option.
+For example, a repo will be excluded when it matches both the include and exclude lists

 ### Implicit triggers